nielsdoorn/nielsdoorn.github.io/index.md

 ## Niels Doorn, Ph.D. student in Computer Science Education

 My name is Niels Doorn, I work at [NHL Stenden University of Applied Sciences](https://nhlstenden.com) as a team leader / lecturer / researcher at the Informatics and Computer Science programme in Emmen, The Netherlands.
-I am a Ph.D. student at the [Open Universiteit](https://ou.nl), and this is my personal website about my CSEd research into improving software testing in computer science education.
+I am a Ph.D. student at the [Open Universiteit](https://ou.nl), and this is my personal website about my research into improving software testing in Computer Science Education (CSEd).

 ## Focus of my research